 - ➔ The UK's Part L comes from local transposition of the requirements of the 2002 European Energy Performance of Buildings Directive (EPBD).
-The EPBD was recast in 2011 and the forthcoming Part L will reflect the changes made. - ➔ The EPBD arose because the market was not delivering the savings needed in the buildings sector to help meet long-term energy and environmental security concerns in Europe. - ➔ The EPBD, and its recast, is the primary legislation affecting all EU Member States' legislation aimed at reducing the energy used in Buildings
+The EPBD was recast in 2011 and the forthcoming Part L (October 2013 onwards) will reflect the changes made. - ➔ The EPBD arose because the market was not delivering the savings needed in the buildings sector to help meet long-term energy and environmental security concerns in Europe. - The EPBD, and its recast, is the primary legislation affecting all EU Member States' building energy use legislation - → In addition the UK implements further legislation such as CRC